Matt-Mike/LA-Airbnb-Project/README.md

 - **SQL** to analyze and format table data
 - **Power BI** for visualization

+**Desired Insights**<br/>
+- How has the market been trending yearly?
+- What are the most popular months?
+- What is the average price per night?
+- How many listings are there in LA?
+- Where are the most popular listings located?
+- What is the most popular listing type?

 ## Preparing the Project Data<br/>

 **The Dataset:**